 During roll-out, members to the free Word Study Warm-Ups will continue to see newly published word study activities and units in their member dashboard.

-Roll-out will continue into September with two more free courses added to the already published Word Fluency unit.
+Roll-out continued into September with two more free courses added to the already published Word Fluency unit.
 The new Word Study units are Word Building and Word Meaning.

 Word Study and Word Fluency Activities